 - Intellectual disability;

 - Hearing impairment;

 - · Speech or language impairment;

 - Visual impairment;

 - Emotional disturbance;

 - Orthopedic impairment;

 - Autism;

 - Traumatic brain injury;

 - · Other health impairment;

-- Specific learning disability;
+- · Specific learning disability;

 - Deafness:

+- Deaf-blindness;

-- · Deaf-blindness; or
+- · Multiple disabilities; or

-- Multiple disabilities.
+- Developmental delay.

 Native Language or Other Mode of Communication

 All the meetings you attend, your child's evaluation and all notices you receive must be written or spoken in your native language or other mode of communication you use.